 In 1785, the South Carolina legislature established the College of Cambridge in Ninety Six.
 The school was a college preparatory academy for young white men.
 The citizens voted to change the village name from Ninety Six to Cambridge in its honor.
 In 1787, the South Carolina General Assembly renamed the old Ninety Six district judicial center Cambridge, but the name Ninety Six persisted.
 Cambridge lost its status as a courthouse town with the formation of new districts in 1800.
 The village of Cambridge declined, eventually becoming a ghost town.

 Almost the entire northwestern corner of South Carolina was part of the Ninety Six District and the political, legal, cultural and social activities centered on the upcountry courthouse until 1800.
 The large area of the Ninety Six District was sufficiently populated to make up twelve political districts, stretching from present day Aiken County through Spartanburg County.
 The town of Ninety Six was on the border of the newly formed districts of Abbeville and Edgefield, but mostly Abbeville.

-The village was renamed Ninety Six in 1852 and shifted two miles eastward when the Greenville-Columbia Railroad was constructed.
+The village was renamed back to Ninety Six in 1852, and shifted two miles eastward when the Greenville-Columbia Railroad was constructed.

 During the 1840s, agrarian life around Ninety Six changed from self-sufficient farmsteads to the production of the cash crop “king” cotton.
 Some grew wealthy and managed large plantations and others continued with their farmsteads.